Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

 \begin{proof} This follows from Lemma \ref{l:mfdwboundary}. \end{proof}

 Finally, we show that $CE(\Lambda;\C[\pi_{1}(L^{\circ})])$ can be computed within a Darboux ball.
-Placing $\Lambda$ in a Darboux ball, one defines a local version of the algebra by restricting to Reeb chords and holomorphic disks lying inside the Darboux ball.
-Note that there are only finitely many Reeb chord generators in this algebra.
+Placing $\Lambda$ in a Darboux ball, one defines a local version of the algebra by restricting to Reeb chords and holomorphic disks lying inside the Darboux ball. {(This defines a \emph{subcomplex} by a standard monotonicity argument.)} Note that there are only finitely many Reeb chord generators in this algebra.

 \begin{prp} The local dg-algebra is quasi-isomorphic to $CE(\Lambda;\C[\pi_{1}(L^{\circ})])$. \end{prp}